ainamti/Recipe-Analysis/README.md

 I used the minutes column and the date column to analyze the dependency of missingness on the avg_recipe column.
 If a recipe takes a long time to complete or is published a long time ago that may explain why a recipe is missing a rating.
 I conducted permutation tests for both columns and recieved a p-value of 0.047 for the minutes column and a p-value of 0.146 for the date column.
 Since the p-value for the minutes permutation test is less than 0.05, there is a significance and longer/shorter recipes are linked to the missingness of the avg_rating column.
 The p-value for the date permutation text is greater than 0.05, so there is no significance and older/newer recipes are not linked to the missingness of the avg_rating column.

+This plot shows the distribution of the avg_rating column when the minutes column is missing and when it is not missing.

 <iframe
   src="assets/dist_minutes.html"
   width="800"